eScholarship/pub-cattle-ops-aws-infra/README.md

-# dspace-aws-infra
+# jschol-aws-infra

-A work in progress, a collection of Terraform and Ansible configurations for standing up DSpace7 in AWS.
+A work in progress, a collection of Terraform and Ansible configurations for standing up Jschol in AWS.

 Here are our rough notes so far: